 The question then can be, if joint fluid isn't keeping the bones apart what is?
 If the bones are moving apart or being kept apart, something must be filling the space between the bones to keep that space present.

 It seems the most likely answer is that fluid is used to maintain space between the bones and controlling tension of the joint capsule can help vary fluid pressure so that it resists bones being pressed towards each other.

 Note that one special joint that does not need fluid tensegrity is that between the scapulae and the ribcage.
-In this case space is maintained by the layer of muscles between the two bones.
+In this case space is maintained by the layers of muscle between the two bones.